-a.
+g.
 Contaminated Sediment

 Contaminated soils are not expected to be encountered on this Project.
-However, if they should exist within the limits of construction, they will be disposed of properly per direction of the AEP Regional Environmental Coordinator (REC).
+However, if they should exist within the limits of construction, they will be disposed of properly per direction of the AEP REC.

 5. Post-Construction Storm Water Management Requirements